 A Nielsen study on American internet usage behavior in 2018 found that 42% of the country’s population have live streamed online content – a rise of 25% from just a year earlier.
 A 2018 report from PR Newswire estimated that by the end of 2021, global live streaming would grow to become a $70 billion industry, more than double the $30 billion it was worth in 2016.

 The most important stat, however, is one discovered by Forrester which found that users watch live streams 10 to 20 times longer than on-demand content.
-Video is the most immersive form of content available on the internet today and, more than ever, users are tuning in to consume real-time messages from their favorite brands.
+Video is the most immersive form of content available on the internet today.
+Users are tuning in to consume real-time messages from their favorite brands.

-If you can produce high-quality, real-time video around a central brand message and live stream it through the right channels, it can propel your brand marketing efforts and draw in a larger audience than any other medium.
+If you can produce high-quality, real-time video around a central brand message and live stream it through the right channels, it can propel your brand marketing efforts.

 How to professionally live stream: A four-step process